Lomana LuaLua: Return to England

-In September 2011, after his release by Omonia, LuaLua trained with League One club Hartlepool United, where he linked with former Newcastle United assistant-manager Mick Wadsworth.
-However, he was offered a contract by Blackpool who play a level above in the Championship.
-After two substitute appearances, Lualua's first start saw him score twice in Blackpool's 5–0 win over Leeds United at Elland Road, Leeds' joint-heaviest home defeat..
-On 2 January 2012, he scored his first goal of the new year against Middlesbrough.
-For the second time in his Blackpool career he was on the score sheet as Blackpool beat Fylde coast neighbours Fleetwood Town 5–1 in the third round of the FA Cup.
-During a fourth-round FA Cup match against Sheffield Wednesday held on 7 February 2012, LuaLua scored an impressive right-footed goal from just inside the top-left corner of the 18-yard box into the top-right corner of the goal.
+In September 2011, after his release by Omonia, LuaLua trained with League One club Hartlepool United, where he linked up with former Newcastle United assistant-manager Mick Wadsworth.
+He was then offered a contract by Blackpool, a level above in the Championship.

-Karabükspor
+Turkey

 On 24 May 2012, it was confirmed that LuaLua had turned down a new contract at Blackpool and had signed a two-year deal with Turkish side Kardemir Karabükspor.
-He is considered one of the best players in first half of Turkish league.
+He was considered one of the best players in the first half of the Turkish league.

-Akhisar Belediyespor

 On 2 February 2015, LuaLua signed a contract with Akhisar Belediyespor.
-He left the club in the winter 2016.

-Şanlıurfaspor

-On 20 January 2016, LuaLua signed a contract with Şanlıurfaspor.
-He left the club in May 2016.
+He left the club in January 2016, and signed a contract with Şanlıurfaspor the following month, leaving in May 2016.

 Northern Cyprus

-On 12 May 2017, LuaLua signed a contract with Turkish Cypriot club Merit Alsancak Yeşilova.
+On 12 May 2017, LuaLua signed a contract with Northern Cypriot club Merit Alsancak Yeşilova.
 He played his first friendly game against Bostancı Bağcıl on 11 August.
 LuaLua ended the 2017–18 KTFF Süper Lig season with nine goals in 23 appearances.
 After leaving the club in 2018, LuaLua played for English non-league side Tilbury in July; featuring for the second half of a 1–0 friendly win versus Hashtag United.
 For the 2018–19 campaign, LuaLua returned to Northern Cyprus to play with Süper Lig teams Doğan Türk Birliği and Gìrne Halk Evì.